asadiceiu/BeeNET/README.md

-# Bee Tracking GUI
+# Beehive and Nest Entrance Tracking (BeeNET)

 ![Demo Video](images/DemoTrack.gif)

 ## Overview

-**Bee Tracking GUI** is a Python-based graphical user interface (GUI) designed for tracking bees in video footage.
+**BeeNET** is a Python-based graphical user interface (GUI) designed for tracking bees in video footage.
 This tool integrates bee detection, Kalman filter-based tracking, and user interaction for zone assignment and real-time monitoring.
 The system is tailored for researchers and enthusiasts working with bee tracking data, providing an intuitive interface to manage and analyze bee movement.

 ## Features